dojo/docs/dijit/layout.rst

 The resize function for widgets layout widgets serves two purposes:

 * set the size of the widget
-* make the widget adjust the size of it's children
+* make the widget adjust the size of its children
 * resize children recursively

 Usually you pass a size to the resize method, like: